ethanfwalters/Sinister_Six/README.md

-This is README file.
+This is Ethan's README file.
 Changing the file for commit error.